The first step to admission is to attend an information session.

 123 at the La Plata Campus, 301-934-7614), has been designated to handle inquiries regarding discrimination on the basis of disabilities.

-The executive director of the Diversity and Equal Opportunity Department (CC Building, Room 208A, at the La Plata Campus, 301-934-7658) has been
+The Associate Vice President of Institutional Equity and Diversity (CC Building, Room 208A, at the La Plata Campus, 301-934-7658) has been

 designated to handle all other discrimination inquiries.